makrai/notes/sap-1904-socialIQA-commonsense.md

     * social situations ranging from simple conversations with friends to complex negotiations in courtrooms (Apperly, 2010)
     * a longstanding but elusive goal of AI (Gunning, 2018)
-* lack of large-scale resources to train and evaluate modern AI systems’ social
+* lack of large-scale resources to train and evaluate AI systems’ soc & emo
 * pretraining large language models
   * promising improvements on several commonsense inference tasks
   * hE still struggle to reason about social situations, as shown by us and